-Figure 7.3.3-1 The diagram of Differential microphone array
+Figure 8.3.3-1 The diagram of Differential microphone array

-In Differential Microphone Array (DMA), the signals from two or more microphones are subtracted from each other to create a special directivity.
-The traditional directional microphone can also be seen as a special kind of differential beamforming.
+In DMA, signals from two or more microphones are subtracted from each other to create a unique directivity.
+The traditional directional microphone can be viewed as a special type of differential beamforming.

-By adjusting the weight and phase of the differential signal, we can all get different directivity like: cardioid, bidirectional (Figure-8), supercardioid, hypercardioid, subcardioid (wide cardioid).
+By adjusting the weight and phase of the differential signal, various directivities can be achieved, such as: cardioid, bidirectional (Figure-8), supercardioid, hypercardioid, and subcardioid (wide cardioid).

-Due to the smaller spacing between microphones, the size of array is usually smaller, making it easy to integrate into UE such as earphones, mobile phones, etc. Another characteristic of DMA is that its directivity is frequency-invariant; therefore, they are suitable for processing broadband speech and audio signals.
+Due to the smaller spacing between microphones, the size of array is typically smaller, making it easy to integrate into UE such as earphones, mobile phones.
+Another characteristic of DMA is its frequency-invariant directivity, making it suitable for processing broadband speech and audio signals.

+8.4 Noise reduction

+The needs of noise reduction depends on certain usage scenario or sometimes specific solutions.
+For example, in an office scenario, which mainly consists of speech components, noise reduction is highly necessary.
+However, in a concert application scenario, which includes various music instruments and other atmospheric audio components, noise reduction may not be necessary.
+In this case, moreover, audio scene recognition may be also needed to identify specific scenarios

+8.5 Conclusion

+The raw microphone signals are used to generate the expected format audio signals using MASP to get satisfactory audio signal quality.
+Some signal processing modules, such as AEC and NS, may be needed for achieving minimum quality of experience.

+NOTE: Headphones with higher capabilities often come with built-in processing capabilities.
+These process capabilities may also be combined with UE processing.
+As a result, the UE terminal may still need to perform some audio processing tasks to ensure that the audio quality meets certain requirements.
+Regardless of the capabilities of the equipment, a minimum quality may need to be defined for ensuring suitable captured signals.

-8 Example audio capture processing solutions
+9 Example audio capture processing solutions

-Editor’s Note

-Example solutions can be guidance on usage in conjunction with immersive voice and audio services codecs.

-Contributions are invited providing at least overview descriptions of the example audio capture solutions, illustrating the signal processing from the raw microphone feeds to the stereo/spatial audio formats.

-To identify processing solutions at the capturing end, capturing scenarios are described as follows.

-[

-Capture scenarios
+9.1 Capture Scenarios

-8.1.1 Telephony communications
+9.1.1 Telephony communications

 Capturing Type: Multi-Microphone Capturing

-Description

 Summary

-Call was established between Tom and Harry.
+A Call was established between Tom and Harry.

-Tom device has multi-microphone capturing capability and Harry conversing via headphones connected to his communication device.
+Tom’s device has a multi-microphone capturing capability, and Harry conversing via headphones connected to his communication device.

-During the conversation with Harry, Tom wishes to share his experience and he changes the orientation of the portable communication device from portrait to landscape.
+During the conversation with Harry, Tom wishes to share his experience.
+He changes the orientation of the portable communication device from portrait to landscape.

-Tom device activates suitable microphone array configuration based on orientation of the device to maintain its intended position and to allow the listener (Harry) feel immersed in the experience sharing, providing a natural and enjoyable listening experience.
+Tom’s device activates a suitable microphone array configuration based on orientation of the device to maintain its intended position.
+This allows the listener (Harry) to feel immersed in the experience sharing, providing a natural and enjoyable listening experience.

 User Story: